DEFRA/forms-runner/README.md

 Tests are found inside `test/cases`.
 For test scripts, name them `${NAME}.test.js`.

-# Test coverage threshold

-Unit test coverage threshold, code coverage below which build will fail is set by using lab's switch -t COVERAGE_LEVEL, currently threshold is configured to 83%, see unit-test-cov script in [package.json](package.json).

 # Deployment

 Currently CI is done with github actions.
 Pushes to main